JDSeiler/personal-repo/README.md

-"# personal-repo"

-This repository is just for random stuff and to force myself into using git.
-That's all.
+Thie repo is for personal projects and various bits of code.